 Lakeshore Residential development is designated a Development Permit Area under s.
-488(1)(f) of the Local Government Act to establish objectives and guidelines for the form and character of multi-family residential development.
+488(1)(f) of the Local Government Act, as amended from time to time, to establish objectives and guidelines for the form and character of multi-family residential development.